mmehdig/mmehdig.github.io/_posts/2016-11-01-meaning-of-colors.markdown

 Let me give you a simple definition for grounded semantics, there are two ways to look at it:

-1. Mapping between symbols in language (words, phrases, and etc) to perceptual representations. (color words and color representations such as RGB)
+1. Mapping between symbols in language (words, phrases, and etc) and their corresponding perceptual representations. (color words to color representations such as RGB)
-2. Finding common ground meaning for words in dialog. (negotiation of word meanings on the fly)
+2. Finding the common ground meaning for words in dialog interaction. (negotiation of word meanings on the fly)

 They are trying to model vagueness for color representations and give it possibility of being used in pragmatic reasoning (the examples are in demo section of their published code).

 There are two recent work [a short paper](https://arxiv.org/abs/1606.03821) and [a poster](https://arxiv.org/abs/1609.08777) showing up in [EMNLP 2016](http://www.emnlp2016.net/program/program.html), which they are doing things that I am interested in.
 They basically exposed the idea of using encoder-decoder model for colors.
 It's like machine translation for colors. (translate the given color code to English, or with a given word what would be the most likely color).
 In recent machine learning seminar in Chalmers, I talked about these works, here is [the slides](https://docs.google.com/presentation/d/1esqSjNuwp3fmjjdOIZl8blUkB6-wdSNKqXzjd6YhZMQ).
 I wasn't aware of the word-to-color work at that time, they have a [nice demo here](http://colorlab.us/).

 What is my problem now?